iden3/go-schema-processor/README.md

 The library includes three main components of any processor:

-1. Schema Loaders
-2. Data Validators
+1. Data Validators
-3. Data Parsers
+2. Data Parsers

-**Schema loader's** purpose is to load schema (JSON / JSON-LD) from a given address.

-Implemented loaders:

-- [x]  HTTP loaders
-- [x]  IPFS  loader

 **Schemas:**